Need to talk? Call 1800 882 436.

 What causes frequent urination during pregnancy?

-For some women, weak pelvic floor muscles are another cause of frequent urination during pregnancy.
-Pelvic floor muscles support the organs of the pelvis, which include the bladder, uterus and bowel.
+Weak pelvic floor muscles are another cause of frequent urination during pregnancy.
+Your pelvic floor muscles support the organs of your pelvis:

-When am I more likely to experience frequent urination during pregnancy?
+When am I more likely to have frequent urination during pregnancy?

 How can I reduce frequent urination during my pregnancy?

-Ideally, women should do pelvic floor exercises before becoming pregnant, but it's never too late.
-Remember to keep up your pelvic floor exercises after your baby is born too.
+Ideally, you should do pelvic floor exercises before becoming pregnant — but it's never too late.
+Remember to keep up your pelvic floor exercises after your baby is born.

 Could it be a sign of something more serious?

-Will it continue after I’ve had the baby?
+Will frequent urination continue after I’ve had the baby?

 Where to get help